ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 products are processed based on frames that are consistent through time.
 There is a different set of ARIA Frame IDs for each orbit direction (Ascending and Descending).

+#### Flight Direction

-***By default, Vertex displays frames for the Ascending orbit direction.*** To view the frames for the Descending orbit direction, click the **Filters** button and set the **Flight Direction** option to the desired direction.
+By default, Vertex displays frames for the ***Ascending*** orbit direction.
+To view the frames for the
+***Descending*** orbit direction, click the **Filters** button and set the **Flight Direction** option to the desired direction.

 ![Display Descending Frames](../images/aria-gunw-descending.png "Display Descending Frames")

+#### ARIA Frame ID GeoJSON

 The ARIA project provides a
 [geojson file indicating the extent of each ARIA Frame ID](https://github.com/ASFHyP3/asf-enumeration/blob/develop/src/asf_enumeration/frame_maps/aria_frames.geojson "https://github.com/ASFHyP3/asf-enumeration/blob/develop/src/asf_enumeration/frame_maps/aria_frames.geojson" ){target=_blank}, which can be downloaded and used for reference outside of Vertex.
 When the **On Demand** toggle is activated, a download link for this geojson is displayed next to the toggle switch.

+### Processing Parameters

-While the ARIA processing code takes a list of reference and secondary Sentinel-1 IW SLC granules as input, **On Demand users just pass the ARIA Frame ID and the dates of the desired primary and secondary passes over that frame into the On Demand job specification** rather than assembling these lists manually.
-This ensures that there is full coverage over the desired ARIA Frame.
+While the ARIA processing code takes a list of reference and secondary Sentinel-1 IW SLC granules as input, On Demand users do not need to assemble these lists manually.

+To ensure full coverage over the desired ARIA Frame and avoid failures caused by incomplete granule lists, the ARIA-S1-GUNW On Demand job specification simply takes the **ARIA Frame ID** and the **dates of the desired primary and secondary passes** over that frame.

-### Search for Sentinel-1 SLC Acquisition Dates for an ARIA Frame ID
+### Search for ARIA-S1-GUNW Date Pairs

 Whether you are submitting jobs using Vertex or programmatically, Vertex provides a good interface for finding suitable primary and secondary acquisition dates for a specific ARIA Frame ID.